BernardinD/PhotoWordFind/README.md

 ## Features
 - Sorting by name, date or file size
-- Filtering by stored state tag
+- Filtering by stored state tag (migrated from the image's original folder name)
 - Searching filenames, usernames and extracted text
 - Long-press selection of entries with a contextual action menu
+- Tap an image tile to view it full size and read all extracted text

 ### Todos
 - [ ] Add photos to gallery in batches (requires async functionality)